ADITYAS2309/Power-BI-Dashboards/Cookie Store Business Dashboard/README.md

+# Overview

+The aim is to analyze key factors affecting the cookie business.

+# Procedure

+- Utilized Power Query Editor to transfrom data and create star schema.
+Estabilished relations between different queries.

+- Used DAX to create various measures for creating visualizations on the dashboard.

+# Key Insights
 Extracted various business insights for a small cookie business to help it make decisions to expand and scale up.
 Following insights can be obtained: